daniw/sell/content_part1.md

 ## Introduction (pie scene)
 - pie
-    - [E] Would you like to have this birthday cake?
+    - [E] Would you like to have my famous birthday cake?
     - [D] Thank you
     - [D] use for christmas
     - [E] No, it's a birthday cake, you must not use it for  christmas
-    - [D] Then i will add some powdered sugar
+    - [D] Then i will add some powdered sugar and remove the candles
     - [E] No! you are not allowed to change the recipe
     - [D] Then i will bring it to a birthday party tomorrow
+    - [E] Your birthday party?
+    - [D] No, a friend of mine
+    - [E] Oh, no, that's not allowed
     - [E] And you can of course eat the cake
     - [E] But you are not allowed to share it with someone else
     - [D] that's weird